Scroll to top

-Confused about the difference between a notary public and a solicitor, what the two professions are and when do you need which service?
+Confused about the difference between a public notary and a solicitor, what the two professions are, and when you need which service?

 Can all lawyers provide notary services, and can a non-lawyer be a notary public?
 What about barristers?